srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 because it was using an existing TCP connection.)
 This took 18ms.

-So far this makes sense, and the times roughly fit in the overall response latencies we expected (~20-30ms measured from the client)
+So far this makes sense, and the times roughly fit in the overall response latencies we expected (~20-30ms measured from the client).

 But inbetween both exchanges, the blue section consumes 86ms.
 What was going on there?
 At packet 333, our service sent an HTTP GET request to